amitsingh0024/LLM_Master/README.md

     This will create `dataset/vocab.pkl` and `dataset/sequences.pkl`.

 3.  **Train the Model:**
     This script trains the Narayana LLM.
-Training progress is logged to `models/training_log.txt`, and a loss plot is saved as `models/loss_plot.png`.
+Training progress is logged to TensorBoard.
     ```bash
     python -m src.train
     ```
+    To resume training from a checkpoint:
+    ```bash
+    python -m src.train --load_checkpoint models/checkpoints/narayana_epoch_X.pt
+    ```
+    (Replace `X` with the desired epoch number.
+Checkpoints are saved every `CHECKPOINT_INTERVAL` epochs.)
-    Trained model weights will be saved as `models/narayana_weights.pkl`.
+    Trained model weights and training states will be saved as `.pt` files in `models/checkpoints/` and the final model as `models/narayana_weights.pt`.

 4.  **Generate Text:**
     After training, use this script to generate text based on a prompt.